dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- - CaC? [[source]](https://octopus.com/blog/config-as-code-what-is-it-how-is-it-beneficial#:~:text=Config%20as%20Code%20(CaC)%20separates,version%20control%20for%20your%20configuration.) -->
 - **Infrastructure as Code (IaC)**: IaC is the managing and provisioning of infrastructure through code instead of through manual processes [[s](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac)].
 - **GitOps**: GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [[s](https://about.gitlab.com/topics/gitops)]
-- **Reconciler pattern**: Reconciler pattern i the concept of checking the difference between the desired state and the current state and if there is a difference, it tries to take action to make the current state to the desired state [[s](https://www.learnsteps.com/how-kubernetes-works-on-a-reconciler-pattern/)].
+- **Reconciler pattern**: Reconciler pattern I the concept of checking the difference between the desired state and the current state, and if there is a difference, it tries to take action to make the current state to the desired state [[s](https://www.learnsteps.com/how-kubernetes-works-on-a-reconciler-pattern/)].
 - **Control plane**: WORK IN PROGRESS!
 Control planes follow the Reconciler pattern.
-A control plane is a service that watches a configuration acts upon it when it changes.
-A example of this is Kubernetes' internal control plan that schedules pods/containers based on a declared state.
+A control plane is a service that watches a configuration and acts upon it when it changes.
+An example of this is Kubernetes' internal control plan that schedules pods/containers based on a declared state.
 - **Cloud Native**: Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds [[s](https://github.com/cncf/foundation/blob/main/charter.md#1-mission-of-the-cloud-native-computing-foundation)].
 Kubernetes is the best example of this.
-- **Cloud Native Computing Foundation (CNCF)**: CNCF is the open source, vendor-neutral hub of cloud native computing, hosting projects like Kubernetes and Prometheus to make cloud native universal and sustainable. [[s](https://www.cncf.io/)].
+- **Cloud Native Computing Foundation (CNCF)**: CNCF is the open source, vendor-neutral hub of cloud-native computing, hosting projects like Kubernetes and Prometheus to make cloud-native universal and sustainable. [[s](https://www.cncf.io/)].
 - **Google Cloud Platform (GCP)**: Cloud computing platform provided by Google.
 - **Amazon Web Services (AWS)**: Cloud computing platform provided by Amazon.

 # 5. Introduction

-With the creation of Kubernetes we are seeing a rise in popularity of Control Planes.
-The concept is built on the idea that you declare a state and services then watches the state and make sure that system actual state reflects the state declared.
-If the desired state changes, the control plane ensures that the new state is automaticity reflected in the actual state.
-Control planes are self-healing and they automatically correct drift.
+With the creation of Kubernetes, we are seeing a rise in popularity of Control Planes.
+The concept is built on the idea that you declare a state and services, then watches the state and make sure that the system's actual state reflects the state declared.
+If the desired state changes, the control plane ensures that the new state is automatically reflected in the actual state.
+Control planes are self-healing, and they automatically correct drift.

-Kubernetes is a perfect eco-system fundament for control planes because most events that happen inside is controlled by control planes.
-At its core Kubernetes stores a state declared in YAML and different services watch this state and make sure the actual state reflects the declared state.
-Kubernetes can easily be extended by creating new services that watches the state and acts accordingly.
+Kubernetes is a perfect ecosystem fundament for control planes because most events that happen inside is controlled by control planes.
+At its core, Kubernetes stores a state declared in YAML, and different services watch this state and make sure the actual state reflects the declared state.
+Kubernetes can easily be extended by creating new services that watch the state and act accordingly.
 During the last years, new control planes have emerged that also manage external resources.
-It works more or less the same way, but now the services instead insure that some external state correspond to declared
+It works more or less the same way, but now the services instead ensure that some external state corresponds to declared

 Now the question is if we can combine these tools in order to create a universal control plane for handling all kinds of states, all managed from within Kubernetes.
 How would such a setup look?
 How would you interact with it?
 And what concerns and implications may such a setup bring?